Therapy for Depression

 When depression is hard to name

 Depression does not always look like constant sadness.
-It can show up as emotional heaviness, numbness, low motivation or feeling disconnected from yourself or others.
-For many people, depression is less about feeling down and more about feeling stuck, flat or exhausted, whereby they are going through the motions while something feels missing underneath.
+It can show up as emotional heaviness, numbness, low motivation, or feeling disconnected from yourself or others.
+For many people, depression is less about feeling down and more about feeling stuck, flat, or exhausted, whereby they are going through the motions while not attaching emotionally to experiences.

 How depression often shows up